awslabs/aws-sdk-swift/reference/0.x/AWSProton/ProtonClient.md

 ### `createServiceTemplate(input:completion:)`

 Create a service template.
 The administrator creates a service template to define standardized infrastructure and an optional CICD service pipeline.
 Developers, in turn, select the service template from AWS Proton.
 If the selected service template includes a service pipeline definition, they provide a link to their source code repository.
 AWS Proton then deploys and manages the infrastructure defined by the selected service template.
-For more information, see <a href="https:​//docs.aws.amazon.com/proton/latest/adminguide/managing-svc-templates.html">Service Templates in the AWS Proton Administrator
+For more information, see [Service Templates](https://docs.aws.amazon.com/proton/latest/adminguide/managing-svc-templates.html) in the AWS Proton Administrator Guide.
-Guide.

 ``` swift
 public func createServiceTemplate(input: CreateServiceTemplateInput, completion: @escaping (ClientRuntime.SdkResult<CreateServiceTemplateOutputResponse, CreateServiceTemplateOutputError>) -> Void)